Skip to contents

 1. Excessive loss of signal

-When you remove the signal associated with a variable, you will impact every other variable to a degree that is proportional to the correlation between that variable and the unwanted one.
-Practically, any variable that is strongly correlated with your unwanted signal variable may be better off removed.
+When you remove the signal associated with a feature, you will impact every other feature to a degree that is proportional to the correlation between that feature and the unwanted one.
+Practically, any feature that is strongly correlated with your unwanted signal feature may be better off removed.

 If you wanted to learn about the structure of ice cream sales excluding the signal introduced by temperature, the adjustment would turn the ice cream sales data into genuine pure noise.
 At that point any clusters generated would be totally meaningless and non-reproducible.